MDMDevOps/mdm-syndication/readme.md

-# WordPress Plugin Scaffolding

-A standardized, organized, object-oriented foundation for rapid plugin development.
-Inspired by the [WordPress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate) and informed by years of professional plugin development.
+# Content Syndication

+A plugin for syndicating content around our network of sites

 ## Features

+* Embed content remotely via an embed tag
+* Enable embedding of other sites also running this plugin (enqueing scripts and FL Builder support)

 * The Boilerplate is based on the [Plugin API](http://codex.wordpress.org/Plugin_API), [Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards), and [Documentation Standards](https://make.wordpress.org/core/handbook/best-practices/inline-documentation-standards/php/).
 * All classes, functions, and variables are documented so that you know what you need to change.